edelabar/wp-pretty-parchment/readme.markdown

-# Backup of my personal changes to the Pretty Parchment Wordpress theme
+# Backup of changes to the Pretty Parchment Wordpress theme

 Currently in use on my amazing wife's [blog](http://karendelabar.com/).